 Broccoli romanesco needs well drained soil in full sun.
 Prepare the seed bed with the addition of organic material and till well.
 Sow seeds in May if direct seeding.
 Planting broccoli romanesco in cooler zones is best done from starts.
 You can sow them in seed flats six to eight weeks before planting out.

 Young romanesco broccoli care must include regular watering and weeding around the seedling to prevent competitive weeds.
-Set plants at least two feet apart in rows spaced 3 feet from each other
+Set plants at least 2 feet apart in rows spaced 3 feet from each other

 Broccoli romanesco is a cool season plant that bolts when exposed to high heat.
 In temperate zones you can get a spring crop and an early fall crop.
 Planting broccoli romanesco seed in late July to early August will achieve a fall crop.